J. A. Happ

-James Anthony Happ (born October 19, 1982) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies, Houston Astros, Toronto Blue Jays, Seattle Mariners, Pittsburgh Pirates, New York Yankees, Minnesota Twins, and St. Louis Cardinals.
-Though his name is James Anthony and his initials are "J. A.", he pronounces his name as "Jay".
-Happ pitched for 15 seasons in the major leagues, was a World Series champion with the 2008 Phillies, an All-star in 2018, and finished 6th in the 2016 American League Cy Young Award voting.
-He won 133 games and earned over $97 million during his baseball career, valued at 21 Wins Above Replacement by Baseball Reference.
+James Anthony Happ (born October 19, 1982) is an American former professional baseball pitcher who played 15 seasons in Major League Baseball (MLB).
+He won the World Series as a member of the Philadelphia Phillies, and was an All-Star as a member of the Toronto Blue Jays.

 Early life and amateur career

 Happ was born in Peru, Illinois, and raised with two older sisters.
+Though his name is James Anthony and his initials are "J. A.", he pronounces his name as "Jay."
 He attended high school at St. Bede Academy, where he was a four-year letter winner in baseball and basketball.
 He was named Bureau County Athlete of the Year during his senior season.

 After graduating from high school in 2001, Happ enrolled at Northwestern University, where he majored in history and played college baseball for the Northwestern Wildcats.
 He was named to the All-Big Ten Conference First Team in his freshman, sophomore, and junior seasons, during which he compiled a 16–11 win–loss record, an earned run average (ERA) of 2.88, and 251 strikeouts to 90 walks over 228 1/3 innings pitched.
 In 2003, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.